Welcome and orientation activities | Gerald R. Ford School of Public Policy

 Orientation programming

-Over the course of a series of required and recommended gatherings, you'll new be introduced to some of the school's core values of academic integrity, diversity, mutual respect, and constructive engagement.
-In addition, there are policy writing and leadership seminars, a current student panel, an information fair, and a chance to give back to the Ann Arbor community through volunteer opportunities, if public health protocols allow.
+Over the course of a series of required and recommended gatherings, you'll be introduced to some of the school's core values of academic integrity, diversity, mutual respect, and constructive engagement.
+In addition, there are policy writing and leadership seminars, an information fair, and a number of opportunities to meet current students and faculty.

 Review sessions and waiver exams

-We'll host a statistics review session and offer waiver exams for both Statistics and Microeconomics A. There is no penalty for taking a waiver exam and not passing.
+We'll host a statistics review session and offer waiver exams for both Statistics and Microeconomics.
+There is no penalty for taking a waiver exam and not passing.

 International and first-gen welcome events